ABOUT THE PROGRAM

 How much does it cost to participate?

-In 2020 the competition will cost $50 per student to register.
+The Competition costs $50 per student to register.
 This fee was introduced in 2019.
 The fee will provide you with access to all competition materials, curriculum, as well as the super awesome “exclusive Techgirls” SWAG pack each girl receives.

 Fee Waiver – Any girl/school that may need help with the registration fee can complete a Fee Waiver Application.
 Provide us with a short explanation and we can help you out.
 Only approved applications will be deemed fee-free.
 All applicants will be notified by return email.